jerry1100/messenger-dark-theme/README.md

-# messenger-dark-theme (deprecated)
+# messenger-dark-theme (DEPRECATED)

-In mid 2024, Facebook finally rolled out a native dark theme for messenger.com, making this extension unnecessary.
-I recommend uninstalling this and using the native version instead ([instructions here](#enabling-the-native-dark-theme)).
+This extension is no longer necessary as facebook rolled out a native dark theme for messenger.com in mid 2024.
+Follow [these instructions](#enabling-the-native-dark-theme) to enable it.

-I'll leave this up until the end of July but will unpublish it from the chrome & edge stores afterwards.
+I left this up for three months to give people time to switch, but I've since unpublished it from the chrome and edge stores.

 ## Enabling the native dark theme